 1. Indecent tattoos, scarifications or brands are those that are grossly offensive to modesty, decency, or propriety; shock the moral sense because of their vulgar, filthy, or disgusting nature or tendency to incite lustful thought; or tend reasonably to corrupt morals or incite libidinous thoughts.

 2. Sexist tattoos, scarifications or brands are those that advocate a philosophy that degrades or demeans a person based on gender, but that may not meet the same definition of “indecent.”

 3. Racist tattoos, scarifications or brands are those that advocate a philosophy that degrades or demeans a person based on race, ethnicity, or national origin.

 (5) No sworn member shall have any tattoo, scarification or brand that is visible while on-duty in the Class “B” summer uniform.

-(c) Under no circumstances shall any incumbent sworn member be allowed to have any additional tattoo, scarification or brand on his or her head, face (to include the ear), throat and scalp.
+(e) Under no circumstances shall any incumbent sworn member, after March 1, 2019, be allowed to have any additional tattoo, scarification or brand on his or her head, face (to include the ear), throat and scalp.